sudara/alonetone/README.markdown

 * Artist browsing
 * Track browsing by popularity, who you are following, most favorited, etc.
 * Tracking of listens and providing useful feedback and statistics to artists
 * One-way commenting system (No inline relpies.
-No private messaging.
-No threaded comments.)
+No threaded comments.
+No "pms")
 * Feeds for iTunes podcasts and offsite flash players

 ## Features wanted

 ### Browse All Playlists
 Low hanging fruit, boys and girls!
 Shoulda been a 2008 feature :)